 Shell access through SSH

 SSH (Secure Shell) is a widely used protocol for securely gaining access to a shell (or terminal) on remote Linux machines and is the primary way to access the BioCloud servers.
-This page provides instructions on how to access the BioCloud through SSH using a few different SSH clients and platforms.
-There are many other SSH clients available, it is entirely up to you which you prefer, but regardless of the client everything will run over the same SSH protocol (port 22) in the exact same way.
-You authenticate using your AAU email and password (possibly also a second factor) and you must be on the AAU network unless you are connected to the AAU network from the outside using either VPN or by using the AAU SSH gateway, both are described later under external access.
+This page provides instructions on how to access the BioCloud through SSH using a few different SSH clients on all major platforms.
+There are many other SSH clients available than those listed below, but regardless of the client, everything will run over the same SSH protocol in the exact same way.

-If you need to run GUI apps like CLC, Arb, RStudio, VS Code, etc, you can instead use the interactive web portal described on the next page.
-For everything else, you need to learn how to submit SLURM jobs through one of the login-nodes bio-ospikachu01.srv.aau.dk
+If you need to run interactive GUI (graphical user interface) apps like CLC, Arb, RStudio, VS Code, etc, you don't necessarily need to connect through SSH.
+Instead you can use the interactive web portal described on the next page.

 Code editors (IDEs)